Annals of Psychophysiology (APP) follows the COPE Guidelines of Ethical Oversight and ICMJE’s Recommendations for Editorial & Publishing Issues.

 The clinical trials must be registered via www.clinicaltrials.gov or a similar agency that follows ICMJE criteria prior to patient enrollment in the study.
 Trials conducted with the objective to determine only the pharmacokinetics of a certain drug are exempted.

 Publishing images from human research participants

-Images for a case (human subject) if included in the manuscript to be published in APP must be given with a clear statement affirming that the patient was informed prior to the inclusion of images in the manuscript and informed consent was taken.
-The confidentiality must be maintained and the patient identity must not be disclosed.
-The editors may ask the author to provide consent form and in any case, if the authors will be unable to justify and provide the evidence records the images will be removed from the manuscript without a further notice to the author.
+Images for a case (human subject), if included in the manuscript to be published in APP, must be given with a clear statement affirming that the patient was informed prior to the inclusion of images in the manuscript and informed consent was taken.
+Confidentiality must be maintained, and the patient's identity must not be disclosed.
+The editors may ask the author to provide a consent form, and in any case, if the authors are unable to justify and provide the evidence records, the images will be removed from the manuscript without further notice to the author.

 We take all possible measures to avoid misconduct.
 Articles submitted to the journal are first internally evaluated by the editorial team and if any such article appears for which the editors have a concern, that the submitted paper has material that is indicative of misconduct in research, and publication and that may affect the journal policies on ethical grounds.
 The assigned editor is recommended to discuss the case with the board members and other associates of the ethical committee upon the Chief Editor’s recommendation.
 Even after discussion within the team and also with the author, if the issue is not resolved and the author fails to justify it.
 It may result in the rejection of the specific manuscript.
 For further details, Click.

 Behaviors intended to inflate the number of citations for personal gain, for instance, self-citation, excessive citation of articles from the journal in which the author is publishing a research article, and honorary citations are considered manipulative citations, which are investigated as per the COPE guidelines.